Perfect-Day-Live-Inc/helpers/README.md

 ```
 *  `scaleViewAnimation`

-    This function is used to scale view, note: x, y = 1 is equals to your current size of width, height and for final if you enter 2 then it will be multiple of your current width height scale.
+    This function is used to scale view,

+    here x, y = 1 is equals to your current size of width, height and for final if you enter 2 then it will be multiple of your current width height scale.

     Usage:
 ```